IT4Change/IT4C.dev/README.md

 ### Test

-Run the tests to ensure things are all working as expected
+Run the tests to ensure everything is working as expected

 ```
 npm test